ser-arthur/mp3-download-bot/README.md

 2. Run the bot with `main.py`.

 ## Important Notice

-- This tool interacts with YouTube and a third-party converter to download MP3s.
-Downloading content from YouTube may violate its Terms of Service.
-Ensure that you have the right to download and use the content.
+This tool interacts with YouTube and a third-party converter to download MP3s.
+Downloading content from YouTube may violate YouTube’s Terms of Service.
+Ensure you comply with applicable laws and have the proper rights to download and use the content.
 Use this tool responsibly and at your own risk.

 ## Responsible Use

-This bot is intended for educational and personal use.
-Always verify content rights before downloading and consider using legitimate sources for royalty-free or Creative Commons content.
+This bot is intended for educational purposes only.
+Always verify content rights before downloading.
+Consider using legitimate sources for royalty-free or Creative Commons content when appropriate.